avaly/vscode-restore-git-branch-tabs/README.md

 |`restoreGitBranchTabs.newBranchPreserveTabs` | Preserve the current tabs when switching to a new branch.
 Defaults to `false`.
 |`restoreGitBranchTabs.outputLevel` | Specifies the verbosity of the output channel.
 Allowed: 'silent' | 'errors' | 'verbose'.
 Defaults to `silent`
 |`restoreGitBranchTabs.skipCommitsWithoutBranch` | Skip restore action on commits which are not the head of a branch.
 Useful when rebasing.
 Defaults to `false`.
+|`restoreGitBranchTabs.returnFocusOnTerminal` | In case user interacted with the terminal on switching of the branch, focus to the terminal is returned.
+Default is `false`.

 ## Known Issues